-In keeping with its long-standing traditions and policies, the University of Chicago considers students, employees, applicants for admission or employment, and those seeking access to University programs on the basis of individual merit.
-The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law (including Title IX of the Education Amendments of 1972).
-For additional information regarding the University of Chicago's Policy on Harassment, Discrimination, and Sexual Misconduct, please see: http://harassmentpolicy.uchicago.edu/page/policy.
+In keeping with its longstanding traditions and policies, the University of Chicago considers students, employees, applicants for admission or employment, and those seeking access to University programs on the basis of individual merit.
+The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender, gender identity or expression, national or ethic origin, age, status as an individual with a disability, military or veteran status, genetic information, or other protected classes under the law (including Title IX of ethe Education Amendments of 1972).
+For additional information regarding the University of Chicago's Policy on Harassment, Discrimination, and Sexual Misconduct, please see: https://harassmentpolicy.uchicago.edu/policy-2/.